The Holy Monastery of Varlaam

 Check Our Tours

-Meteora Half-day Tour will take you back to the dark ages and stories of the first monks.The beautiful frescos in the monastery’s chapel of All Saints belong to the famous hagiographer of the 16th century Franco Catalano.
-The monastery has preserved the tower with the old pully system where you can see the net, used by the first monks to bring up people and provisions.
+Meteora Half-day Tour will take you back to the dark ages and stories of the first monks.The stunning frescoes in the chapel of All Saints at the Monastery of Varlaam are attributed to the renowned 16th-century hagiographer, Franco Catalano.
+The Varlaam Monastery has preserved the historic tower featuring an old pulley system, complete with a net that was once used by the early monks to transport people and supplies.

 Frequently Asked Questions About Meteora Monasteries